Waukesha South High School: Bands

 Waukesha South's Bands, the Waukesha South Blackshirt Bands, include Concert, Wind & Symphonic, Jazz, Marching, and several ensembles.
 The band curriculum focuses on music performance and music theory.
 The bands travel to local, domestic, and international venues.
 Locations have included Switzerland in 1974; England in 1998; New Orleans, Texas, and Florida in 2009; England, California, and Australia in 2011; and China in 2007.

 Orchestras

 Waukesha South's Orchestras include two skill levels; Symphony, and Chamber.
 Both orchestras work together to focus on music theory, performance etiquette and musical technique in solo and ensemble performance.
 Orchestra performances periodically involve winds, brass, and percussion instruments to create a full symphony orchestra.
 The string players perform together within the community to boost awareness of the musical program.
 Community gigs includes partnership performances with the Waukesha Public Library, and an annual Flash Mob on opening night of Downtown Waukesha's Friday Night Live.

 The full Waukesha South Orchestra performed in collaboration with Milwaukee band, I'm Not A Pilot in May 2015.
-The full Waukesha South Orchestra and indie rock band played a total of eight original I'm Not A Pilot songs written by band members Mark Glatzel, Adrian Esguerra, Peter Thomas, and Steve Vorass Jr. with orchestral scores arranged by Jim Gray.
+The full Waukesha South Orchestra and indie rock band played a total of eight original I'm Not A Pilot songs.